jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-02-13-immediate-retirement.md

 Whatever experiences you usually only reserve for holidays, you know, [you are allowed](https://milan.cvitkovic.net/writing/things_youre_allowed_to_do/) to implement them regularly into your normal life.

+And that's how you can effectively retire *today*.